 But that’s not all.
 Irish whiskey laws are also much more open, so much so that acronyms like “single malt” and “blended” are not required, but can be used instead.
 If a distillery wants to make a certain type of product, let’s call it “premium,” it does so and writes that on the label.

 Classification of Irish whiskey

-From a certain point of view, this leaves a lot of freedom of action to the distilleries, which can range in search of ever new spirits.
-On the other hand, the consumer must rely only on what the label declares.
+From one point of view, this gives the distilleries a lot of freedom, since they can go anywhere in search of new spirits.
+On the other hand, the consumer can only trust what’s written on the label.

 History of Irish whiskey

 Now, everyone agrees that the uisce beatha (uisge beatha in Scottish Gaelic) came about because the monks talked to the Arabs, who invented the first still.
 Geber is, in fact, the one who made it.
 This was a well-known fact by the eighth century.
 The rest was done by the Benedictine monks, who are known as the “saviors of European culture” because they worked the fields, made great wines, and figured out where the best French crus were.